-Al is a second generation Barbershopper.
-His dad, Gordy Wolter is a Fifty Year Member.
-Al grew up in southern California, listening to one of the Far Western District’s wackiest quartets, The Beaver Inn Four, rehearse in his front room.
-In fact one of his earliest childhood memories is of his dad’s first quartet, The Badger Statesmen, coming back from a performance in Wisconsin (Gordy was a founding member of the Beloit Wisconsin Chapter).
+Al (Tune Struck’s original Tenor) is a second generation Barbershopper.
+His dad, Gordy Wolter, was a Fifty-Year Member and a member of the Far Western District’s wackiest quartets, The Beaver Inn Four.
+One of Al’s earliest childhood memories is of his dad’s first quartet, The Badger Statesmen, coming back from a performance in Wisconsin.
+Gordy was a founding member of the Beloit Wisconsin Chapter.

-He divides his barbershopping activities with the time he shares with his wife Donna, whom he married Valentines Day 1988, her three grown children and their families (including his 10 grandchildren), and his work in the Information Technology Department at SMUD, the Electrical Utility in Sacramento, where he has worked since June of 1986.
+He divides his barbershopping activities with the time he shares with his wife Donna, whom he married Valentine’s Day in 1988, her three grown children and their families (including his 10 grandchildren).